-The 1992 and 1993 seasons were spent as the defensive coordinator at St. Lawrence University in Canton, N.Y.
+The 1992 and 1993 seasons were spent as the defensive coordinator at St. Lawrence University (New York).

-From 1989-1991, Ricketts was the defensive coordinator at Frostburg State University.
+From 1989-1991, Ricketts was the defensive coordinator at Frostburg State University (Maryland).
 Frostburg State won the 1991 ECAC Southwest Championship and recorded 26 victories during the three years he spent there.
-In Ricketts’ first year as defensive coordinator his defense led the nation in total defense, rushing defense, and passing defense.
+In Ricketts’ first year as defensive coordinator his defense led the nation in total defense, rushing defense and passing defense.

-Ricketts graduated from Augustana College in 1988.
+Ricketts graduated from Augustana in 1988.
 He was a three-year starter who was voted team captain, and was an All-American linebacker.
-The Vikings captured the 1984, 1985, and 1986 NCAA Division III National Championships.
+The Vikings captured the 1984, 1985 and 1986 Division III National Championships.
 Ricketts was part of a team that won 60 consecutive games.
 He was named team MVP in his senior year.

 Ricketts also holds a Master’s degree in sports administration from Eastern Illinois University.
 His wife, Trina, is a teacher at Holland Public Schools.
 They have three children: Nathan, Morgan and Nolan.